moby/moby/docs/sources/reference/commandline/cli.md

 can be disabled with --ip-masq=false.

-By default docker will assume all registries are securied via TLS.
-Prior versions of docker used an auto fallback if a registry did not support TLS.
-This introduces the opportunity for MITM attacks so in Docker 1.2 the user must specify `--insecure-registries` when starting the Docker daemon to state which registries are not using TLS and to communicate with these registries via plain text.
-If you are running a local registry over plain text on `127.0.0.1:5000` you will be required to specify `--insecure-registries 127.0.0.1:500` when starting the docker daemon to be able to push and pull images to that registry.
+By default, Docker will assume all registries are secured via TLS with certificate verification enabled.
+Prior versions of Docker used an auto fallback if a registry did not support TLS (or if the TLS connection failed).
+This introduced the opportunity for Man In The Middle (MITM) attacks, so as of Docker 1.3.1, the user must now specify the `--insecure-registry` daemon flag for each insecure registry.
+An insecure registry is either not using TLS (i.e. plain text HTTP), or is using TLS with a CA certificate not known by the Docker daemon (i.e. certification verification disabled).
+For example, if there is a registry listening for HTTP at 127.0.0.1:5000, as of Docker 1.3.1 you are required to specify `--insecure-registry 127.0.0.1:5000` when starting the Docker daemon.
-No automatic fallback will happen after Docker 1.2 to detect if a registry is using HTTP or HTTPS.

 Docker supports softlinks for the Docker data directory (`/var/lib/docker`) and for `/var/lib/docker/tmp`.
 The `DOCKER_TMPDIR` and the data directory can be set like this: